 Hydrologic and hydraulic (H&H) models sufficient enough to determine pre-mitigation conditions for the 10-, 25-, 50-, 100-, and 500-year storm events were developed.
 These same models were used to evaluate the effectiveness of the structural mitigation concepts and determine post-mitigation (post-project) conditions for the 10-, 25-, 50-, 100-, and 500-year storm events.
 The Hydrologic Engineering Center River Analysis System (HEC-RAS) was used for the hydrologic and hydraulic analysis of the project area.
-The extents of the project are listed in Figure 5-3 in addition to Map 22 in Appendix 5-A.
+The extents of the project are listed in Figure 5-3 in addition to Map 20 in Appendix 5-A.

-The Bayou Din Drainage Improvements Technical Memorandum found in Appendix 5-E was used to verify that the project results in no negative impact to the existing conditions within the project service area.
+The Bayou Din Drainage Improvements Technical Memorandum found digitally in Additional Files - FMP Supporting Documentation was used to verify that the project results in no negative impact to the existing conditions within the project service area.
 The model itself was submitted to the Texas Disaster Information System (TDIS) in September 2022.
 The estimated flood risk reduction benefits following the implementation of the Bayou Din Detention Basin project includes removal of an estimated 101 structures from the 1% ACE floodplain, 41 of which are residential structures.
-This correlates to an estimated 286 individuals removed from the 1% ACE floodplain but will not be fully removed from flood risk following the proposed improvements.
+This correlates to an estimated 286 individuals removed from the 1% ACE flood risk.
+Additionally, 97 structures have been projected to have reduced area within the 1% ACE floodplain but will not be fully removed from flood risk following the proposed improvements.
 For a summary and additional information on this project, please refer to the one pager attached in Appendix 5-C.

-FIGURE 5-3: BAYOU DIN DETENTION BASIN PROJECT EXTENT
+FIGURE 5-3: BAYOU DIN DETENTION BASIN PROJECT EXTENTS